Querétaro (city): Metropolitan area

 According to the latest definitions by the National Population Council (CONAPO), the Metropolitan Area of Querétaro spans over an area of 2427.3 km2, comprising the municipalities of Querétaro, Corregidora, El Marqués and Huimilpan in the state of Querétaro, and Apaseo el Alto in the state of Guanajuato.
-With a total population of 1,594,212 in 2020, it is the 8th largest metro area in Mexico, as well as the 128th largest in the Americas.
+With a total population of 1,594,212 in 2020, it is the 8th largest metro area in Mexico, as well as the 128th largest in the largest metropolitan areas in the Americas.

 The metropolitan area of Querétaro has seen a high population growth since the second half of the 1990s, making it the second fastest-growing in the country, just behind Cancún.
-The municipality of El Marqués has the highest rate of population growth in the state, almost doubling its population in the last ten years.
-Most of the population growth is due to migration with people relocating from Mexico City, State of Mexico, Guanajuato, Michoacan and Veracruz.
+The municipality of El Marqués has the highest rate of population growth in the state, after almost doubling its population in the last ten years.
+Most of the population growth is due to migration with people relocating from Mexico City, State of Mexico, Guanajuato, Michoacán and Veracruz.
 It is estimated that in 2005 alone, 10,465 people migrated to the metropolitan area.

 Due to factors as diverse as education, economy, security, and quality of life, migration flows from the north and center of the country to the city of Santiago de Querétaro have been noticeable in the recent years.
 Especially the cities' high security reason also attracts people from other countries like Venezuela, Colombia, Brazil, Spain and many others.
 Due to the high number of migrants, the municipality is currently considering implementing the Institute for Migrant Assistance to make migration more visible and hence increase structure, legality and safety.

-Querétaro is among the Top 5 most competitive metropolitan areas in Mexico.
+Querétaro is among the top five most competitive metropolitan areas in Mexico.

 In January 2008, the government of the border municipality of Apaseo el Alto in the state of Guanajuato announced the construction of an urbanization for 120,000 inhabitants, which will be part of the metropolitan area of Santiago de Querétaro.